textpattern/textpattern/README.txt

 Textpattern CMS is a flexible, elegant and easy-to-use content management system.
 Textpattern is both free and open source.

 == Installation ==

-* Extract the files to your site (in the web root, or choose a subdirectory).
-  The top-level index.php should reside in this directory, as should the /textpattern/ and the /rpc/ directories.
+* Extract the Textpattern files to your site (in the web root, or choose a subdirectory).
+The top-level index.php file should reside in this directory, as should the /textpattern/ and /rpc/ directories.
-* The .htaccess file, located in the root directory, is hidden by default on Mac OS X systems.
-Make sure this file is transferred across correctly to your install destination.
-Most FTP clients or IDEs will have an option to show these hidden files.
-Otherwise, you can temporarily show hidden files in the OS by using the Terminal.app - follow these instructions: http://textpattern.com/hidden-files-osx
+* Ensure the root .htaccess file is transferred across correctly to your install destination.
+The file is hidden by default on some operating systems, including OS X. Most FTP clients and IDEs have an option to show these hidden files.
+Otherwise, you can temporarily show hidden files in OS X by using the Terminal.app - follow these instructions: http://textpattern.com/hidden-files-osx
-* Create or establish the existence of a working MySQL database, load /textpattern/setup/ (or /subpath/textpattern/setup/) in a browser, and follow the directions.
+* Create or establish the existence of a working MySQL database along with valid username and password credentials, then load /textpattern/setup/ (or /subdirectory/textpattern/setup/) in your browser to start the installation process and follow the directions.
+* When the installation is complete, remove the /textpattern/setup/ directory from your site.

 == Upgrading ==

 * Log out of the admin-side.
-* Verify the existence of a working database and file backup.
+* Verify the existence of a working Textpattern database and file backup.
-* Replace the three files in your main installation directory (index.php, css.php and .htaccess), everything in your /js/ directory, everything in your /rpc/ directory and everything in your /textpattern/ directory (except config.php) with the corresponding files in this distribution. css.php and /rpc/ might not yet exist in your current site.
+* Replace the three files in your Textpattern installation directory (index.php, css.php and .htaccess), everything in your /js/ directory, everything in your /rpc/ directory and everything in your /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
+Note that css.php and /rpc/ may not exist in your current site if you are upgrading from Textpattern prior to version 4.2.0.
 * It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference to any newer versions within the upgrade.
-* When you log in to the admin-side, the relevant upgrade script is run automatically.
-Please check the diagnostics to confirm the correct version number is displayed and whether there are any errors.
+* When you log in to the admin-side, the upgrade script(s) run automatically.
+  Please check the diagnostics (Admin -> Diagnostics) to confirm the correct version number is displayed and whether there are any errors.
   NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon your very first login to the admin-side:
     Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx This is expected behaviour for the very first login after an upgrade.
-  Every further move in the admin-side will not throw an error message.
+  The warning will disappear with subsequent navigation in the admin-side.
 * Verify all preference settings.
+* When the upgrade is complete, remove the /textpattern/setup/ directory from your site.

 == Getting Started ==

-* FAQ is available at http://textpattern.com/faq/
+* The Textpattern FAQ is available at http://textpattern.com/faq/
 * In-depth documentation and a comprehensive tag index is available in the Textpattern documentation at http://textpattern.net/
 * You can get support and information via: